-With more than two decades of legal experience, most recently as General Counsel of operations at the Dalio Family Office and before then as Senior Counsel at Vulcan, Inc., Tom serves as a trusted advisor to leadership teams, boards of directors, investors and family offices.
+With more than two decades of legal experience, including as General Counsel of operations at the Dalio Family Office and as Senior Counsel at Vulcan, Inc., Tom serves as a trusted advisor to leadership teams, boards of directors, investors, foundations and family offices.
 READ MORE

-Tom provides counsel on corporate matters including mergers and acquisitions, corporate governance, investments, family office operations, regulatory compliance, nonprofit operations and philanthropic initiatives.
+Tom provides counsel on corporate matters including mergers and acquisitions, corporate governance, investments, family office operations, privacy, regulatory compliance, IP and technology, nonprofit operations and philanthropic initiatives.

-He has considerable experience structuring and negotiating complex domestic, cross-border and international agreements, including strategic multimillion-dollar contracts involving real estate and construction, consumer products and technology, vessels and aircrafts, business acquisitions, and many other endeavors.
+He has considerable experience structuring and negotiating complex domestic, cross-border and international agreements, including strategic multimillion-dollar contracts involving consumer products and technology, business acquisitions, real estate and construction, vessels and aircraft, and many other endeavors.

 Tom also has extensive experience as a litigator, having successfully tried complex commercial disputes to verdict and successfully managed high stakes domestic and international litigation for major corporations and high net worth individuals.
 In addition, Tom was legal counsel to Human Resources at Vulcan Inc. for almost a decade and has considerable experience in labor and employment law, including regulatory compliance, dispute resolution and employment litigation.